City of Lincoln

 Coleen has lived, worked, and raised a family in Lincoln for more than 40 years.
 During this time, the focus of her involvement and leadership has been to make sure individuals have a voice in decisions affecting their own lives.
 She remains active in the University Place Community Organization, which founded the Northeast Family Resource Center.
 She is Past Chair of the Lincoln-Lancaster County Family Resource Center Board and continues her service to families.
 She is Past President of the Lincoln Fellowship of Churches and a delegate member from her home church, First United Methodist.
 Coleen began her involvement with the Girl Scouts as a Brownie in 1942.
 She is a Past President of the Homestead Girl Scout Council and continues to be involved in Girl Scout fund-raising activities.

 Coleen is a member of the YWCA, the Friends of the Womenís Commission, the Friends of the University of Nebraska State Museum, the Newcomen Society, a local P.E.O. chapter, the East Lincoln Rotary Club and Common Cause.
 She is a past board member of the University Place Art Center and Neighborhoods, Inc. She also has been involved in parent groups at Brownell Elementary, Mickle Junior High/Middle School and Lincoln Northeast High.

-Coleen and her late husband Darrel, who died in 1993, have three grown children and three grandchildren.
+Coleen and her late husband Darrel, who died in 1993, have three grown children and four grandchildren.

 ---Coleen J. Seng